aws-samples/aws-modernization-with-akuity/content/2_ModuleTwo_ArgoCD/23_DeployHelmCharts.md

 ## Create an Application in Argo CD

-1. Navigate to the Argo CD UI using your instance URL
+1. Navigate to the Argo CD UI using your Argo CD instance URL

+2. In the VS Code Explorer panel (left sidebar), navigate to `/workshop/apps/` and click on `guestbook-dev.yaml` to open it

+3. Review the file and notice the placeholders that need to be replaced:
+   - `<github-username>` - Your GitHub username
+   - `<repo-name>` - The repository name (akuity-eks-workshop)
+   - `<cluster-name>` - The cluster name (eks-cluster)

-2. First, let's update the application YAML template with your specific values:
+4. Now, let's update the application YAML template with your specific values:

    ```bash
    # Replace placeholders with actual values using sed